April 4, 2017

-Indiana does not have a specific motor vehicle exemption, but you can use Indiana's wildcard exemption to protect equity in your car, truck, van, or other vehicle if you file for Chapter 7 bankruptcy.
-Here you’ll find information about the Indiana's wildcard exemption: how much it is, what types of vehicles it covers, how it works for married couples, how to find the applicable statute, and more.
+Indiana doesn't have a specific motor vehicle exemption, but you can use Indiana's wildcard exemption to protect equity in your car, truck, van, or another vehicle if you file for bankruptcy.
+Here you’ll find information about the Indiana's wildcard exemption, including how much it is, how it works for married couples, and more.

-(For more information about exemptions, including how they work and which ones you can use, see our Bankruptcy Exemptions area.
-For information specific to the motor vehicle exemption, see our Motor Vehicle Exemption in Bankruptcy area.)
+For more information about exemptions, including how they work and which ones you can use, go to Bankruptcy Exemptions.
+You can find additional motor vehicle exemption information by reading Motor Vehicle Exemption in Bankruptcy.

-Indiana’s exemptions play a large role in determining whether or not the bankruptcy trustee can take your vehicle to repay your unsecured creditors.
-If the equity in your car is less than Indiana’s wildcard exemption, then the trustee cannot sell it.
-If the equity in your car is significantly more than the applicable exemption amounts, the trustee is likely to sell your car to repay your unsecured creditors.
+Indiana’s exemptions play a large role in determining whether the bankruptcy trustee (the official tasked with overseeing your case) can take your vehicle to repay your unsecured creditors in a Chapter 7 bankruptcy.
+If Indiana’s wildcard exemption will protect all of your vehicle's equity (and you choose to use it for that purpose), then the trustee cannot sell it.
+If the exemption isn't sufficient to cover your car's equity, the trustee is likely to sell your car to repay your unsecured creditors.
 For details, see The Motor Vehicle Exemption: Can You Keep Your Car in Chapter 7 Bankruptcy?

-Keep in mind that even if your car is safe from the bankruptcy trustee, the lender may be able to repossess your car during or after bankruptcy.
+Keep in mind that even if your car is safe from the bankruptcy trustee, the lender might repossess it during or after bankruptcy if you fall behind on your payment.
 To learn more, see Your Car in Chapter 7 Bankruptcy and If You Are Behind on Your Car Payments, Can Chapter 7 Help?

-Some states allow bankruptcy filers to use the federal bankruptcy exemptions instead of state exemptions, but Indiana is not one of these states.
+Some states allow bankruptcy filers to use the federal bankruptcy exemptions instead of state exemptions, but Indiana isn't one of these states.